Ancient Art Midwifery™ FAQs

 It is currently owned and directed by me, Lori Barklage, with the help of an amazing team who is deeply committed to your success.
 There is a lot at stake in terms of the future of midwifery and home birth.
 We will be right there beside you every step of the way.

-My passions and experience supporting mothers birth-rights, family support, trauma healing, and building online training programs are finding the perfect home in AAMI.
+My passions and experience supporting mothers birth-rights, family support, trauma healing, and building online training programs are finding the perfect home in Ancient Art Midwifery.
 I’ll be including courses in the midwifery program that were previously add-ons and extras such as mindset and trauma healing content that was previously in my Midwife Mindset and Birthing Peace Within classes.
 I believe we must make intention and wellness a focus while actively healing everything that gets in the way of our connecting on the deepest levels.

 I am going to let our founder introduce herself: